-Some of perceived phosphene types reported in this study, such as circles and horizontal and vertical lines have also been reported in other studies [9,32].
+Some of perceived phosphene types reported in this study, such as circles and horizontal and vertical lines have also been reported in other studies [9, 32].
 Electromagnetic and chemical brain stimulation can induce some common phosphene types [26] which are called Kluver's phosphene forms [9].
-Kluver's typology includes the following four phosphene categories: 1) Lattices, gratings, honeycombs, filigrees, 2) Cobwebs, 3) tunnels, funnels, vessels ad 4) Spirals [9].
+Kluver's typology includes the following four phosphene categories: 1.
+Lattices, gratings, honeycombs, filigrees, 2.
+Cobwebs, 3. tunnels, funnels, vessels ad 4.
+Spirals [9].
 Some of these Kluver's phosphene forms were also reported in our study, e.g., lattices, tunnels and spirals.
 Based on these outcomes, it seems as if there are some universal phosphene types that can be elicited with higher probability than some other phosphene types, regardless of what kind of brain stimulation is used.
 This hypothesis could be at least partially supported by the findings of one study that found that some patterns of neuronal population are activated with greater probability than others [37].
-Another supporting evidence for the possible universality of some phosphene patterns come from theoretical and mathematical studies examining the dynamics of various phosphene types [9].
+Another supporting evidence for the possible universality of some phosphene types [9].
 Based on these outcomes, we suggest that it might be interesting to conduct future studies to examine the relationship between EEG and phosphene pattern attributes.
 It would be intriguing to study mechanisms responsible for changes of phosphene appearance attributes related to changing tACS intensity and to study whether these phenomena also occur in other types of brain stimulation methods that are able to induce phosphenes.
 Another interesting research topic would be to investigate the link between perceived phosphene dynamics and subjective and objective measures of alertness level, working memory capacity and attention level.

-Limitations and future perspectives
+5. Limitations and future perspectives